The Stihl BR 200 is a gas-powered backpack leaf blower delivering 400 CFM at 150 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 - Maxing out at 150 MPH at full power, this blower is on the lower end in terms of air speed for gas-powered backpack blowers.
 For the fastest air speed in this category, you may want to consider the Husqvarna 150BT, which can expell air at a velocity that can reach 270 MPH.

-- It’s capable of expelling a maximum air volume of 400 CFM (cubic feet per minute).
-This places it at the low end compared to other gas-powered backpack blowers.
-For the highest air volume, you may want to have a look at the Echo PB-9010T, which boasts with 1110 CFM.
+- At 400 CFM (cubic feet per minute), its airflow output is modest compared to other gas-powered backpack blowers.
+For the highest air volume, you may want to have a look at the Husqvarna 590BTS, which boasts with 1245 CFM.

 Here's a list of the most popular specific comparisons: